allanhuang1/CodeChallenge/README.md

 # CodeChallenge
 Use:
 Download and install (downloader).py to run main function.
+Run file as executable with command : chmod +x downloader

 Sample inputs:
 downloader as main function, URL name as required argument, -c as optional argument with number of threads